 Just like you’d get in the restaurant, this Cheesecake Factory Chicken Piccata is perfectly tender and moist and packed with incredible Italian flavor.

 And, of course, I have to mention the Avocado Egg Rolls.
 They pair perfectly with homemade chipotle ranch dipping sauce.

 Ingredient Notes and Substitutions

 - Chicken Broth – I prefer low sodium broth, but regular is fine.
-You could even use vegetable or beef broth in a pinch, although it will affect the flavor, though.
+You could even use vegetable or mushroom broth in a pinch, although it will affect the flavor.

 - Be sure to flatten the chicken.

 Don’t skip this step!
 Trust me, it’s worth it.
 When you pound the meat to an even thickness, it cooks more evenly.
 You’ll have perfect results, guaranteed!